thebiggest0/1510-term-project/README.md

 and make our save system work for different levels as well.
 - When we run unit tests, it will modify json file somehow, if we delete players in character.json, some unit tests will fail
+- Due to our limited experience with json we have tried our best to unit test a dynamic data set.